Therapeutics

 A similar pilot trial in Sweden was to measure CSF Aβ oligomers after a single 100 mg dose in 16 people with mild to moderate AD, followed by six months of open-label daily dosing.
 The trial was to assess drug effects on CSF biomarkers of Aβ, tau, and synaptic function after six months.
 In November 2020, this trial was stopped early.

 In July 2020, a pilot study started in Amsterdam to assess synaptic effects of CT1812 using quantitative electroencephalography.
 Sixteen participants with mild to moderate Alzheimer’s disease receive 300 mg Elayta and placebo for 29 days each, in a crossover design.
 Outcomes include EEG, cognitive and functional measures, CSF biomarkers, and safety.
-Completion was slated for March 2023.
+The study was completed in April 2023 and results were presented at the October 2023 CTAD conference.
+All prespecified EEG parameters trended toward improvement; significant increases in theta power and functional connectivity suggested the drug may be able to enhance synaptic activity (Vijverberg et al., 2024).

-In January 2022, the company conducted an eight-patient study of the absorption, metabolism, and secretion of a single oral dose of [14C]-CT1812.
-In March, they conducted a pharmacokinetic study in 35 older healthy volunteers, evaluating 150 mg once or twice a day, and 300 mg once a day.
+In January 2022, the company conducted an eight-patient study of the absorption, metabolism, and secretion of a single oral dose of [14C]-CT1812; results are posted at clinicaltrials.gov.
+In February to June, they conducted a pharmacokinetic study in 35 older healthy volunteers, evaluating 150 mg once or twice a day, and 300 mg once a day.

 In June 2022, a Phase 2 trial called SHIMMER began assessing CT1812 in 120 people with mild to moderate dementia with Lewy bodies.
-At 30 centers in the U.S., this six-month study is comparing 100 or 300 mg of CT1812 to placebo on primary outcomes of safety and tolerability.
+At 37 centers in the U.S., this six-month study is comparing 100 or 300 mg of CT1812 to placebo on primary outcomes of safety and tolerability.
 Secondary outcomes include measures of cognition, sleepiness, clinical change, daily function, movement, and neuropsychiatric symptoms.
-Completion is planned for April 2024.
+The study completed enrollment with 130 patients, and is planned to finish in November 2024.

 In September 2022, the company registered a Phase 2 trial called START.
 It will compare 18 months of 100 or 300 mg CT1812 to placebo in 540 people with mild cognitive impairment or mild dementia due to Alzheimer’s.
 The primary outcome is change in CDR-SB, with planned secondaries of the ADAS-Cog13, ADCS-Activities of Daily Living, CSF biomarkers of Aβ, tau, neurofilament light chain, neurogranin, and synaptotagmin, as well as volumetric MRI.
 The Alzheimer’s Clinical Trial Consortium is running the trial, with funding from the National Institute on Aging (press release).
-Recruitment is to start in December, completion is expected in summer 2026.
-After awaiting FDA clearance, the trial is set to begin in June 2023, and run until summer 2026.
+After awaiting FDA clearance, the trial began in June 2023, and will run until spring 2027.
+According to a presentation at the October 2023 CTAD conference, inclusion criteria were modified to permit enrollment of people who are taking the since-approved anti-amyloid antibody lecanemab; however, the trial is not designed to be a concurrent or combination trial.

-The company is also planning a Phase 2 study testing CT1812 for age-related macular degeneration (press release).
+In June 2023, the company began a Phase 2 study testing CT1812 for age-related macular degeneration (press release).

 For all trials of this compound, see clinicaltrials.gov and EU Clinical Trials Register.